• Michael Monescalchi

 • About:

 Michael Monescalchi earned his Ph.D. from Rutgers University's English Department in 2019 after completing a pre-doctoral fellowship at the University of Pennsylvania.
-He is currently Coordinator of First-Year Writing and Assistant Teaching Professor in the Department of English and Writing Program.

 • Education: